usnistgov/cookiecutter-nist-python/README.md

 ## Other useful templates

-- [cookiecutter-pypackage]: The template on which this work is based.
+- [cookiecutter-pypackage].
+The template on which this work is based.
 - [cookiecutter-hypermodern-python](https://github.com/cjolowicz/cookiecutter-hypermodern-python)

 ## Contact